elifcyildirim/patterns_in_road_accidents/README.md

 7. first point of impact & vehicle's manoeuvre at the time of the accident.

-The list is not in the order of feature importance.
+This list is not in the order of feature importance.

-The original classes in the accident severity (slight, serious, and fatal) were reduced to two classes by grouping the serious and fatal together (as ‘serious’).
-As a matter of fact, both the serious and fatal accidents would need similar level of attention.
-This decision was also based on the fact that the three classes in the target had very different sizes.
-Especially, the size of the ‘fatal’ accidents is substantially smaller than the slightly severe accidents.
-It is known that classification algorithms in the case of imbalanced target class sizes favor the major class if the imbalance in the training dataset is not treated.
-Combining these classes reduced this imbalance but not entirely.
-The training dataset was treated for imbalance using i) SMOTE, ii) undersampling, and iii) oversampling separately.

 The models were trained and tested using the data from the year 2017.
 The model is validated twice, using the data from 2016 and 2020 separately.

 <a id='section5'></a>
 ###  Model Evaluation Metrics